Centre vortex evidence for a second finite-temperature QCD transition: Discussion

 Similarly, the normalised cluster extent in spatial slices of the lattice undergoes a sharp drop as the transition temperature is crossed and percolation in all four spacetime dimensions is lost.

-Moreover, the vortex, branching, and linear-branching densities all take values much smaller than their low-temperature counterparts as the deconfinement temperature is crossed.
+Moreover, the vortex, branching, and linear branching densities all take values much smaller than their low-temperature counterparts as the deconfinement temperature is crossed.
 Above the deconfinement transition, they grow with higher temperatures.
 Both the bulk linear branching density and the local branching probability display this behaviour.

 The prevalence of secondary clusters also shows similar behaviour in quenched and full QCD across the deconfinement transition.
 The secondary cluster density increases just below the deconfinement temperature and then drops to lower values as the vortex sheet aligns with the temporal axis, suppressing the curvature associated with large secondary clusters.